la2050/archive/_projects/2016/co-lab-co-llaboration-resident-driven-co-created-social-change.md

   county to be effective change agents.
 By placing Angelenos at the center of the solution design process, Co/Lab’s  approach will make LA a premier place to connect & live.
+Please explain how you will define and measure success for your project.​: >- SBCC is partnered with the UCLA Luskin School of Public Affairs for evaluation, utilizing a tool known as the Protective Factors Survey.
+This tool measure gains in social and emotional support.
+SBCC will measure success utilizing the metrics set forth by LA2050’s Connect.
+They are:

+  Government responsiveness to Residents’ Needs

+  Co/Lab will be able to measure and convene both online and in-person forums to connect local political representatives with residents convening dialogues on neighborhood issues.
+We will be able to measure connection through participation and engagement in these dialogues.

+  Rates of Volunteerism

+  This metric will be measured through participation in NAC, CFSK and iHeart projects (i.e. cleanup events, senior center visits and tutoring/mentoring) and CFSK project.

+  Social Media Friends and Connections

+  This metric will be measured utilizing Facebook and Twitter analytics that allow SBCC to monitor and track gains in connections (i.e. friends/followers) across LA County.
+Connections will also be measured through tracking engagement on the CFSK and SBCC’s website.
+We will also administer surveys online to track participants connection to their neighbors, resources and elected officials.

+  Voting Rates

+  This metric will be measured through number of voter registration forms iHeart volunteers collect during voter registration drives.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Technical infrastructure (computers etc.)
+  - 'Community outreach '
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/co-lab-co-llaboration-resident-driven-co-created-social-change/skild-prod.s3.amazonaws.com/myla2050/images/custom540/5174397094741-team88.jpg
 organization_name: South Bay Center for Counseling (SBCC)